The Spice Train

 • Fry the onion puree for 7 minutes on medium heat.

-• Add ginger, turmeric, garlic and curry and stir until well combined.
+• Add ginger, turmeric, garlic and curry powder and stir until well combined.

 • Add the chicken pieces and fry for about 2 minutes.